hernancerm/bareline.nvim/README.md

 ## Why another plugin?

-> In the Steven Spielberg movie "E.T.," why is the alien brown?
+> In "Love Story," why do the two characters fall madly in love with each other?
 No reason.
-In "Love Story," why do
+In
-> the two characters fall madly in love with each other?
+> Oliver Stone's "JFK," why is the President suddenly assassinated by some stranger?
 No reason.
-In Oliver Stone's "JFK," why is
-> the President suddenly assassinated by some stranger?
+In
+> the excellent "Chain Saw Massacre" by Tobe Hooper, why don't we ever see the characters go to the
+> bathroom or wash their hands like people do in real life?
+Absolutely no reason. — Rubber (2010).

 No reason.
-In the excellent "Chain Saw
-> Massacre" by Tobe Hooper, why don't we ever see the characters go to the bathroom or wash their
-> hands like people do in real life?
-Absolutely no reason.
-Worse, in "The Pianist" by Polanski, how
-> come this guy has to hide and live like a bum when he plays the piano so well?
-Once again the
-> answer is, no reason.
-I could go on for hours with more examples.
-The list is endless. — Rubber
-> (2010).

-No reason.

 > You gotta have a reason.
-Everything has a reason. — Dr. G. House, from House M.D.
+Everything has a reason. — Dr. House, from House M.D.
 (2004-2012).

 > I know people like to meme about how vim enthusiasts are always trying to convince people to learn
 > vim keybindings but I truly believe that learning it will not only make you faster but also